1jour1vin

 Wine rated (2024 guide) 95/100

-Two years after disgorgement, this 2015-based edition has settled beautifully, showing all the sunshine of the base year with its tangerine and apricot sweetness, surprisingly smooth and silky from the start before settling into its inviting broad range of praline, cappuccino and bitter almond aromas and subtle chewiness of fruit skin.
-The intensity of the base year makes this a punchy, full-bodied wine, but it has been beautifully tamed to become a distinctive, suave, multi-faceted Grande Cuvée.
-Blend of 131 wines, with reserves dating back to 2000.
+Two years after disgorging, this 2015-based edition has settled in beautifully, showing all the sunshine of the base year with its sweetness of mandarin and apricot, surprisingly smooth and silky from the outset before settling into its inviting range of praline, cappuccino, and bitter almond aromas and subtle chewiness of fruit skin.
+The intensity of the base year makes this a wine full of punch and fullness, but it has been beautifully tamed to become a characteristic, smooth and multi-faceted Grande Cuvée.
+A blend of 131 wines, with reserves dating back to 2000.

 Guide Hachette des vins

-The 171stÉdition was composed around the 2015 vintage, characterized by unprecedented heat and drought, saved by the rains of the second half of August.
-In the glass, a clear, golden to fine gold color, animated by fine, lively bubbles, and a blossoming nose of flowers, citrus, pear, mirabelle plum, dried fruit and finely buttered brioche.
-A lively, invigorating attack opens onto an ample, round, gourmet palate, long irrigated with toasted, hazelnut and lemon notes, energized by a touch of acidity on the finish.
+The 171st edition was composed around the 2015 vintage, characterized by unprecedented heat and drought, saved by rains in the second half of August.
+In the glass, it has a clear, fine golden color, enlivened by fine, lively bubbles, and a nose bursting with flowers, citrus fruits, pear, mirabelle plum, dried fruits, and finely buttered brioche.
+A lively and invigorating attack opens onto a full, round, indulgent palate, long irrigated with toasted notes, hazelnut and lemon, energized by a touch of acidity on the finish.
 Relief, generosity, elegance.

 Robert Parker - Wine Advocate